Why are some cancers described as small cell and some as large cell? What do these terms mean?

-The terms "small cell" and "large cell" are merely descriptive terms for the appearance of the cancer cells under the microscope.
+The terms "small cell" and "large cell" describe what cancer cells look like under a microscope.

-Common terms used to describe the appearance of cancer cells include:
+Terms used to describe what cancer cells look like under a microscope include:

 Other factors that help classify a cancer include: